 If you’re a foodie, you’ll be in your element here.
 There are some great options for lunch on the piste, including the fantastic Le Plan des Mains at Les Allues.
 We enjoyed fabulous homemade delights here including homemade breads and cakes, and mains included succulent steaks to power us on for an afternoon of ski-ing.

 There’s a choice of a host of activities to indulge in such as igloo building.
-At the resort leisure centre, Parc Olympic, you could enjoy a range of activities from a relaxing massage to sooth those achy legs to swimming and skating on its Olympic-size ice rink.
+At the resort leisure centre, Parc Olympic, you can enjoy a range of activities from a relaxing massage to sooth those achy legs to swimming and skating on its Olympic-size ice rink.
 A completely new experience for us was ski-joring.
 It’s basically ski-ing while you are being pulled by a horse (or it could be by dogs) that you have to steer (or try to!).
-It was fast, exhilarating, and I’d definitely do it again as would my 13-year-old son and husband, who were fans of this newfound activity.
+It was fast, exhilarating, and I’d definitely do it again as would my teenaged son and husband, who were fans of this newfound activity.
 While we enjoyed an introductory lesson in the safety of a penned in snowy paddock with Le Coeur Equestre Des 3 Vallees, once you’ve honed your skills you can even venture onto selected pistes, for extended fun.

 Driving to Meribel